-This self-guided hotel tour is moderate to heavy with rolling hills and several steep climbs of varying altitude differences.
+This bike tour in France is considered moderate to heavy with rolling hills and several steep climbs of varying altitude differences.
 Daily distances are from 25 to 40 mi. (from 16 to 50 mi. with options).
 Day 4 & 6 can be used as a day of rest.

 DAY 1: Arrival in Avignon